Mitchell Wilcox: Professional career

+Cincinnati Bengals

 Wilcox signed with the Cincinnati Bengals as an undrafted free agent on April 27, 2020.
-He gained notoriety following an incident at the NFL combine when he was struck in the face with a football during a catching drill.
 He was waived during final roster cuts on September 5, 2020, and signed to the practice squad the next day.
 Wilcox was signed to the Bengals' active roster on January 1, 2021.
 Wilcox made the Bengals' 53-man roster out of training camp at the start of the 2021 season.

 On April 8, 2022, Wilcox re-signed with the Bengals on a one-year contract.
+In Week 1 against the Pittsburgh Steelers, long snapper Clark Harris suffered a biceps injury.
+As backup long snapper Cal Adomitis was inactive, Wilcox was called upon as an emergency option to fill in for Harris.
+After what seemed to be a game winning touchdown catch by Ja'Marr Chase, a slow snap to punter Kevin Huber led to Minkah Fitzpatrick blocking the extra point kick.
+Another high snap to Huber in overtime led to Evan McPherson missing a field goal, leading to a 23–20 Bengals loss.

-In Week 15 of the 2022 season against the Tampa Bay Buccaneers, Wilcox scored his first career touchdown on a 12 yard pass in the red zone.
+In Week 15 against the Tampa Bay Buccaneers, Wilcox scored his first career touchdown on a 12 yard pass from Joe Burrow in the red zone.

+On July 24, 2023, Wilcox re-signed with the Bengals.

+New England Patriots

+On April 22, 2024, Wilcox signed with the New England Patriots.
+He was released on August 27, and re-signed to the practice squad.